CatGirlDShadow/LeagueOfSettings/README.md

 # LeagueOfSettings
 Tool that allows you to change your LoL language

-Requires .Net 6 to run

-As simple as that

 ## Available languages
  - English (en_US)
  - English (GB) (en_GB)